 Make your eCommerce store blog the center for discussion about the industry.
-Use it as a space to discuss your opinions and ideas on new products, and release a slew of content that is highly useable to content, such as how-to guides and product rankings.
+Use it as a space to discuss your opinions and ideas on new products and release a slew of highly useable content, such as how-to guides and product rankings.
 Weigh in on industry discussions on other platforms, such as social media, to build your reputation and link back to your blog.

-Some brands may be afraid to have an opinion, but it’s an important step in building a respectable brand people trust.
+Some brands may be afraid to think, but it’s an important step in building a respectable brand people trust.

-While these methods are effective ways of establishing a brand and making people care about it, most of your decision making has to be personal.
-A brand is something your business will be stuck with for its lifespan, so build something you feel you can personally relate too and want to ingrain yourself in.
+While these methods are effective ways of establishing a brand and making people care about it, most of your decision-making has to be personal.
+A brand is something your business will be stuck with for its lifespan, so build something you feel you can personally relate to and want to ingrain yourself in.